Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </table>
 <p><em>Table 11: Attributes of the Class <strong>Symbol</strong> within the 3dSceneLayerInfo document</em></p>

-<h4>Class SymbolLayers</h4>
+### Class SymbolLayers

-<p>A Collection of symbol objects used to visualize the feature.</p>
+A collection of symbol objects used to visualize the feature.

-The Class SymbolLayers has the following structure:

 <table>
 	<tr>